 As a fluent Spanish speaker and Category 4 linguist, he often provides concurrent Spanish/English translation for international visits.
 Fernando spends his remaining time mentoring young people in mathematics, science, leadership and the EW and Engineering professions.
 As Director of the STEMSEL Foundation, he is currently engaging with a range of organisations at all levels of education from primary to tertiary to provide underprivileged children with technology opportunities as part of national reconciliation and microbusiness development, with a strong focus on growing Australia's international reputation for education and innovation.

 Fernando has presented at the EW Asia 2011 Conference in Singapore, the 2012 AOC Convention and Engineering Leadership Conference, both in Adelaide, Land Warfare Conference in Melbourne, EW Asia 2012 in Kuala Lumpur and to Engineers Australia in 2013.
 At the International RADAR2013 conference held in Adelaide he presented Unlocking the Mysteries of Radar, a free-to-the-public lecture on radar technologies.
-His most recent presentation was at EW Asia 2014 in Kuala Lumpur in March.
+His most recent conference presentation was at EW Asia 2014 in Kuala Lumpur in March.
+Since, then, he condensed and presented his radar lecture as part of the AOC's Virtual Webinar series, which can be viewed at AOC Virtual Webinar - Unlocking the Mysteries of Radar.

-Aside from local and interstate Chapter presentations and meetings, his next major engagement will be as presenter, panellist and Chair of the AOC AustralAsia 2014 Convention in August.
+Aside from local and interstate Chapter presentations and meetings, his next major engagement will be as presenter, panelist and Chair of the AOC AustralAsia 2014 Convention in August.